 - Brainiac

-A place where one learns through difficult experiences
+A place or situation where one learns through difficult or challenging experiences

 - Study hall